micah-williamson/adskip/README.md

 # YoutubeAdSkip

-Automatically mutes youtube ads as soon as they appear.
+Automatically mutes YouTube ads as soon as they appear.
-Skips ads within 1s of them appearing (regardless of countdown).
+Skips ads within 1s of them appearing.
 Works on traditionally unskippable ads.
+Works with YouTube Music.
-Works on Firefox Mobile.
+Works on Firefox Android.

 If you are using **Firefox** you can install the addons from: https://addons.mozilla.org/en-US/firefox/addon/youtubeadskip/